Contact Information

 Designed for students interested in furthering their knowledge at an independent study level in an area where no specific curriculum offering is currently available.
 Independent study might include, but is not limited to, research papers, special subject area projects, and research projects.
 See Independent Study page in catalog.
 (CSU, UC-with unit limitation)

 ESS 0095.
-Internship in Environmental Studies and Sustainability
+Internship in Environmental Sciences and Sustainability

 Units: 0.5-4